PUBLISHED BY: YILUN WANG

-With over 60 individuals in attendance, MCW’s APAMSA chapter had the honor of having Dr. B Li come speak at our school about his experiences with bone marrow transplants and the increased need for Asians in the registry as well as a share a personal experience with the field of healthcare from both sides of the aisle.
+With over 60 individuals in attendance, UW-Madison’s APAMSA chapter had the honor of having Dr. B Li come speak at our school about his experiences with bone marrow transplants and the increased need for Asians in the registry as well as a share a personal experience with the field of healthcare from both sides of the aisle.
 In addition, we had a student share his experiences with a bone marrow transplant several years back.
 It was an insightful event in which we received accolades and positive feedback as well as some new members who wanted to join our newly formed APAMSA!

 Click here for more photos of the event!